 All MII Members and Advanced Members are bound by the MII Code of Ethics and Practice to only mediate where they have the appropriate training, knowledge and competence to effectively mediate.

 1. The Mediators' Institute of Ireland (The MII) is the professional organisation for Mediators.
 It is a not-for-profit organisation which promotes the use of mediation as a process in all areas of dispute resolution and prevention by ensuring high standards of education, training, ethics and professional practice of mediation and by increasing public awareness of mediation.
 It believes its standards of education training and ethics are in accordance with European standards.

 2. In order to meet this objective, the MII has drawn up this Code of Ethics and Practice to provide clear information to those wishing to use mediation as the basis on which the mediation will be conducted and to provide ethical and practical guidance for Mediators in their work.

-3. All Practitioner, Certified, Associate, General and Trainee members of the MII agree to be bound by the Code of Ethics and Practice.
+3. All MII Members, Advanced Members and Affiliates of the MII agree to be bound by the Code of Ethics and Practice.
 In the event of an issue arising in relation to a member’s alleged breach of this Code, the matter may be subject to disciplinary process.

 4. We have attempted to cover as many aspects of mediation and the process as possible in this Code.
 However it must be understood that every mediation is unique and its very success depends on its retaining its flexibility.
 Every Mediator will mediate differently to every other Mediator and will mediate each of their cases differently depending on the type of mediation, the subject matter of the mediation and the interaction of all of the people in the Mediation Session and on their own training and experience.